GurneeshBudhiraja/GurneeshBudhiraja/README.md

 - 👋 Hi, I’m @GurneeshBudhiraja
-- 👀 I’m interested in Machine Learning and Deep Learning ...
+- 👀 I’m interested in solving problems using Web Development, Machine Learning, and Deep Learning
 - 🌱 I’m currently learning Machine and Deep Learning...
-- 📫 How to reach me gurneeshbudhiraja@gmail.com...
+- 📫 How to reach me gurneeshbudhiraja@gmail.com

 <!---
 GurneeshBudhiraja/GurneeshBudhiraja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.